Online Gaming Fraud: How to Detect and Prevent Scams

 2. Credit Card Fraud

-This is often called "true fraud" and refers to the traditional way you might imagine fraud occurs.
-For example, a fraudster could steal your credit card details or obtain them illegally in several ways.
-They'll then create an account in a game, quickly build up the account's value with that credit card, buy in-game credit and skins, and then sell the account to a trading site, pocketing the money.
+Often called "true fraud," it occurs when your credit card details are stolen and used illegally in different ways.
+For instance, hackers can create new accounts, quickly build up the account's value with that credit card, make in-game purchases and skins, and then sell the account to a trading site, pocketing the money.
 These accounts can sell for anything between several hundred to thousands of dollars.
-And it can happen so quickly that the victim may not even know it has occurred.

-If all of that isn't bad enough, details of stolen credit cards are often bought and sold on the dark web, creating a real risk for gaming businesses.
-Additionally, stolen cards can be attached to newly created PayPal accounts.
-Unauthorized PayPal transactions will undoubtedly lead to chargebacks, which in return cause significant monetary losses.
+If all of that isn't bad enough, stolen financial information is often bought and sold on the dark web, creating a real risk for gaming businesses.
+Additionally, stolen credit cards can be attached to newly created PayPal accounts.
+Unauthorized transactions will undoubtedly lead to chargebacks, which in return cause significant monetary losses.

-So, it's safe to say that your biggest enemy, apart from fraudsters, is the number of chargebacks generated by their actions, which have severe and costly consequences for the well-being of your business.
-Keep in mind that the repercussions can put a severe strain on your growth, perhaps even putting it on indefinite hold.
+Moreover, apart from fraudsters, your enemy in this situation is the number of chargebacks generated by their actions, which have severe and costly consequences for the well-being of your business.

 3. Chargebacks From Friendly Fraud